mxstbr/eternalpad/README.md

 It saves the notes in localStorage and shows the saved notes when users open the webpage again.
 See `js/main.js`.

+### Offline Support

+Eternalpad uses a `ServiceWorker` and `AppCache` to be fully offline capable.
+See `serviceworker.js` for the `ServiceWorker`, and `app.appcache` for the `AppCache` implementation.

+It also uses a Web App Manifest, which means we control what it looks like when users `Add to Homescreen` on Chrome on Android.
+See `mainfest.json` to see what that looks like.

 ## Setup

 1. Run `npm install` to install the dependencies.